 Important!
-Regarding versioned keys: if your backup file contains a versioned key, the backup will overwrite the existing object even if the existing object has newer versions.
+For versioned keys, this means that if your backup file contains a versioned key, the backup will overwrite the existing object even if the existing object has newer versions.
 Those newer versions will be deleted.
 You should backup each new key version upon creation.